pingcap/docs-dm/en/maintain-dm-using-tiup.md

 For the DM-master component, `|L` might be appended to a status, which indicates that the DM-master node is a Leader.
 For the DM-worker component, `Free` indicates that the current DM-worker node is not bound to an upstream.

-## Scale in a node
+## Scale in a cluster

-Scaling in a node means taking the node offline.
-This operation removes the node from the cluster and deletes the remaining data files.
+Scaling in a cluster means making some node(s) offline.
+This operation removes the specified node(s) from the cluster and deletes the remaining data files.

-When you scale in a node, DM operations on DM-master and DM-worker components are performed in the following order:
+When you scale in a cluster, DM operations on DM-master and DM-worker components are performed in the following order:

 1. Stop component processes.
 2. Call the API for DM-master to delete the `member`.